CBZ-D-velop/Ansible-Role-Labocbz-Install-Haproxy/README.md

 An Ansible role to install and configure HAProxy on your host.

+The Ansible role installs HAProxy, a powerful load balancer, on the target system.
+It provides a seamless installation process using packages, ensuring a reliable and consistent setup.
+While the role offers flexibility to configure custom paths for installation, it is advisable to utilize the default paths for a smoother experience.

+Along with installation, the role allows administrators to fine-tune the HAProxy configuration by customizing various aspects such as timeout values, log settings, and different options.
+The role also facilitates the setup of specific error pages for distinct HTTP status codes, enhancing the user experience during error scenarios.

+One notable feature of the role is its ability to handle the removal of old and outdated HAProxy configurations.
+When deploying HAProxy configurations that might change over time, previous configurations may become obsolete.
+To maintain a clean and up-to-date setup, the role effectively manages the removal of these old configurations, ensuring the system operates with the latest and most relevant settings.

+Additionally, the role provides an option to activate the web interface, which allows administrators to visualize load balancer configurations for better monitoring and management.
+For added security, the role supports SSL/TLS for this interface.
+Administrators can specify a domain that will be used to generate the PEM file containing the required keys and certificates, ensuring secure access to the web interface.

+The role's flexibility empowers administrators to tailor HAProxy according to their specific requirements, making it a versatile solution for load balancing in diverse application environments.
+With the role's capability to handle old configurations and provide a customizable setup, administrators can confidently deploy a robust and high-performance load balancer tailored to their needs.

+In summary, the HAProxy role streamlines the installation and configuration of the load balancer, while also offering features such as managing old configurations, customizable settings, error page handling, and SSL/TLS support for the web interface.
+By leveraging this role, administrators can deploy a reliable and efficient HAProxy setup, ensuring smooth traffic distribution and enhanced application performance.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):